inomisay/CME2201__Homework3/README.md

 # Constructing an Evolutionary Tree

-[cite_start]This is a university assignment for the **CME 2201** course, focusing on the development of a Java program to represent the Tree of Life (ToL) dataset[cite: 5218, 5225]. [cite_start]The core of the project is a custom-built General Tree ADT, which is enhanced with a `Hashtable` for efficient data access[cite: 5220, 5225].
+This is a university assignment for the **CME 2201** course, focusing on the development of a Java program to represent the Tree of Life (ToL) dataset. [cite_start]The project's core is a custom-built General Tree ADT, which is enhanced with a `Hashtable` for efficient data access[cite: 5225].

-This repository contains two separate implementations of the solution: **EvolutionaryTree** and **TreeOfLife**.
+This repository contains two separate implementations of the project: **EvolutionaryTree** and **TreeOfLife**.

 ---
 ## About The Project

-[cite_start]The goal of this project is to model the evolutionary relationships between various biological species using data from the Tree of Life Web Project[cite: 5221, 5225]. [cite_start]The program parses two CSV files containing 35,960 species to build a hierarchical tree that illustrates the genetic connections between them[cite: 5227, 5228].
+[cite_start]The goal of this project is to model the evolutionary relationships between various biological species using data from the Tree of Life Web Project[cite: 5221]. [cite_start]The program parses two CSV files containing 35,960 species to build a hierarchical tree that illustrates the genetic connections between them[cite: 5227].

 [cite_start]The data structure uses a `Hashtable` to provide rapid access to any species record by its unique ID[cite: 5247]. [cite_start]These records are then linked together into a custom **General Tree** structure, where each node can have zero or more children and also maintains a reference to its parent node to allow for tracing ancestor paths[cite: 5246, 5248].

 ---
 ## Project Implementations

 This repository contains two distinct versions of the project, located in their respective folders.

-### EvolutionaryTree
+### 📁 EvolutionaryTree

-*(You can add a brief description of the specific approach or data structure choices for your first implementation here.)*
+*(You can add a brief description of this version's specific approach here.
+For example: "This version uses a recursive approach for tree traversal...")*

-### TreeOfLife
+### 📁 TreeOfLife

-*(You can add a brief description of the specific approach or data structure choices for your second implementation here.)*
+*(You can add a brief description of this version's specific approach here.
+For example: "This version uses an iterative approach with stacks and queues for tree traversal...")*

 ---
 ## Core Functionalities

 Both implementations provide a console menu with the following features: